ALLOCATIONS

 Described below, we offer four allocation tracks to accommodate a range of research needs for large-scale discovery science.
 Frontera LRAC requests open annually for submission in December for April 1 start dates.
 Pathways and LSCP submission opportunities are quarterly.
 Startup allocations are available at all times as a means to test and benchmark your application in preparation for your research allocation submission.

-Pathways – Smaller allocations from 10,000 to 250,000 node-hours to science teams with a strong scientific justification for access to a leadership-class computing resource, but who have not yet demonstrated code readiness to effectively utilize such a resource.
+Pathways – Smaller allocations from 10,000 to 250,000 node-hours (Frontera) and up to 25,000 (Vista) to science teams with a strong scientific justification for access to a leadership-class computing resource, but who have not yet demonstrated code readiness to effectively utilize such a resource.
 Successful applicants will use the allocation award to work with the Frontera team to scale their codes in order to effectively use the system.
 Successful applicants must demonstrate existing research funding to support the required code and algorithm development activities on Frontera.
 Additionally, early career scientists and engineers with an outstanding publication record investigating novel techniques for solving potentially transformative S&E research topics are encouraged to apply.
 Pathways submission deadlines will be quarterly.
 Pathways allocations cannot be extended, thus an annual submission to renew the allocation is required.

-Large-Scale Community Partnerships (LSCP) – Allocations from 25,000 to 1,000,000 node-hours to support a large and typically multi-institutional community of users and beneficiaries working on the same research topic, who collectively justify the need for this scale of HPC resource but individually would not.
+Large-Scale Community Partnerships (LSCP) – Allocations from 25,000 to 1,000,000 node-hours (Frontera) and up to 50,000 (Vista) to support a large and typically multi-institutional community of users and beneficiaries working on the same research topic, who collectively justify the need for this scale of HPC resource but individually would not.
 Extended allocations can be requested for up to three years to support long-lived S&E experiments.
 Successful applicants must demonstrate current peer-reviewed research funding to support the activities conducted on Frontera for the time period requested.
 The LSCP process will make merit-based allocation awards annually for allocations spanning three years, with years 2 and 3 awarded after successful completion of a progress review including an updated computational plan for the next year.
 LSCP allocations cannot be extended, thus an annual submission to renew the allocation is required.

 Startup Allocations – Allocations for up to 5,000 node-hours Frontera CPU and 100 node hours Frontera GPU and Lonestar6-GPU may be requested to gather benchmark data for a larger allocation request, or to test the suitability of the system for a particular research project.